Saturday, December 20, 2025

 Gravenberch’s dribble map

 There are various takeaways from the map above.
 Firstly, we can see the high volume of dribbles that Gravenberch attempts from various positions on the pitch.
-Around one-third of his dribbles start in his own half, and complements what we saw regarding his long progressive distance ran.
-The other takeaway here is his ability to play in different positions.
+Around one-third of his dribbles start in his own half, and complements what we saw regarding his long progressive distance run.
+Another key takeaway is his ability to play in various positions.
 So far this season, Gravenberch has played at right-back, centre-back, defensive midfielder, central midfielder and central attacking midfielder.
 From each position, he has completed various dribbles from the entire pitch.
-This shows his two-footedness and how he can handle dribbling from any part of the pitch.
+This demonstrates his two-footedness and ability to handle dribbling from any part of the pitch.

 Gravenberch’s attacking metrics